chazcornwall/math4610/tasksheets/tasksheet_08.md

 **Task 5**

 These two image compare the results of using typical Gaussian elimination with backsubstituion without and with a pivoting strategy.
 Scaled partial pivotting was used in the second image.
-Some of the errors are decreased by a few thousandths or ten thousandths while other errors are decreased by an order of magnitude.
+When n = 9, there are few improvements.
+When n = 10, some of the errors are decreased by a few thousandths or ten thousandths while other errors are decreased by an order of magnitude.

 ![](../images/tasksheet8_task5a.JPG)